-Individual self-worth is a necessary factor in establishing healthy relationship.
+Individual self-worth is a necessary factor in establishing healthy relationships.

-Participation in such activities that are demeaning to the individual do not promote a sense of self-worth nor a positive Greek image, and do not reflect the high standards, core values and ideals maintained by Phi Sigma Sigma.
+Participation in activities that are demeaning to the individual do not promote a sense of self-worth and do not reflect the high standards, virtues and ideals maintained by Phi Sigma Sigma.
+Therefore;

-Therefore, Phi Sigma Sigma does not endorse or support activities that are demeaning in nature, do not respect the dignity of the individual, cause disharmony among NPC groups or whose purpose is counterproductive.
+Phi Sigma Sigma does not endorse or support activities that are demeaning in nature, do not respect the dignity of the individual, cause disharmony in the chapter, among fraternity/sorority organizations or the college/university community.

 Further, Phi Sigma Sigma advocates education on the Fraternity and chapter level to promote positive self-esteem.

-Phi Sigma Sigma and its member chapters are concerned about the welfare and safety of the individual members at overnight social activities.
+Phi Sigma Sigma is concerned about the welfare and safety of individual members at overnight, out-of-town and/or off-campus chapter activities.

-Phi Sigma Sigma supports the National Panhellenic Conference resolution which discourages overnight social activities.
+Phi Sigma Sigma supports the National Panhellenic Conference resolution which discourages overnight activities.

-Overnight social activities can increase the Fraternity's host liability - on both a chapter and Fraternity level – and could reflect negatively on Phi Sigma Sigma and the Greek community.
+Overnight, out-of-town and/or off-campus activities can increase the Fraternity's host liability – on both a chapter and Fraternity level.
+Therefore; Phi Sigma Sigma requires each chapter adhere to the following regarding overnight, out-of-town and/or off-campus activities:

-- Make every effort to hold all social functions, except those that are rededication/appreciation activities for members only (e.g., Founders' Day celebration, Leadership Conference or Convention), in the college community area where overnight accommodations are not necessary.
+- Make every effort to hold all chapter events in the campus community area where overnight accommodations and travel are not necessary.

 Phi Sigma Sigma holds as one of its highest ideals the advancement of womanhood.

-Phi Sigma Sigma believes that these groups inhibit the accomplishments of chapters by:
+Phi Sigma Sigma believes that ties of association inhibit the accomplishments of chapters by: